kommentar/docs/src/content/docs/reference/05-node-cli.md

 Kommentar is primarily meant to be consumed via the HTTP API.
 Any SDKs that are published will also use the HTTP API under the hood.

-That being said, I am aware that some functionalities that are available in the code are not exposed via the HTTP API _yet_.
+That being said, I am aware that some functionalities available in the code are not exposed via the HTTP API _yet_.
 The main reason for this is that I have not yet worked out a decent but not-so-complex authorization strategy for these operations.

 As a middle ground, I have created some scripts in the source code that you can use to execute these operations.
 The scripts are located in the [`scripts`](https://github.com/kommentar/kommentar/tree/main/scripts) directory, and you can run them using `pnpm`, the package manager used in this project.